the UM's Information Literacy Framework

 A new tool for better information management

-Clarifying information literacy skills in a changing context
+Clarifying information literacy in a changing context

-• clearly express a need for information;
+• clearly state a need for information;

 • access relevant resources more effectively;